emanuelfeld/booksfordc/README.md

 ##@booksfordc##

 ###Catalog feed###
 Due to issues with the DCPL's OPAC technology, RSS feeds for its catalog do not syndicate properly.
 The script in scraper.py is run hourly on ScraperWiki to generate a Twitter feed of new additions to the DCPL book catalog.
 Follow [@booksfordc](https://twitter.com/booksfordc).
+You can also subscribe to a daily or weekly email digest of new resources using [these IFTTT recipes](https://ifttt.com/p/evonfriedland/shared).

 ###Twitter bot###
 Twitter users can also use the [@booksfordc](https://twitter.com/booksfordc) account to quickly query the library catalog.
 To look up a book, send a tweet in the form ```@booksfordc search: book_title book_author``` or ```@booksfordc s: book_title book_author```.
 For ebook lookup, do ```@booksfordc ebook search: book_title book_author``` or ```@booksfordc ebk s: book_title book_author```.
 And for an audiobook search, do ```@booksfordc audio search: book_title book_author``` or ```@booksfordc abk s: book_title book_author```.